apache/activemq-artemis/docs/user-manual/en/examples.md

 Queue
 -----

-A simple example demonstrating a JMS queue.
+A simple example demonstrating a queue.

 Message Redistribution
 ----------------------